-)il and Hazardous Substance Liability
+Dil and Hazardous Substance Liability

-Nothing in these ARARS shall be construed to preclude the institution of any legal action or elieve the applicant from any responsibilities, liabilities, or penalties to which the USACE s or may be subject under Section 311 of the Act, and the Law and Regulations.
-Oil and hazardous laterials discharges must be reported in compliance with the requirements of the Federal Clean 'ater Act.
+Iothing in these ARARS shall be construed to preclude the institution of any legal action or relieve the applicant from any responsibilities, liabilities, or penalties to which the USACE is or may be subject under Section 311 of the Act, and the Law and Regulations.
+Oil and hazardous raterials discharges must be reported in compliance with the requirements of the Federal Clean rater Act.